tim-taylor/evobee/docs/evobee-odd.md

 A pollinator following the *Forage Any* flower strategy (see [Flowchart](#flowchart-for-forage-any-strategy) below) picks a flower to visit at random from all flowers in the entire environment, excluding those on its list of recently visited flowers.

-The other available foraging strategies are `random` (), and `random-flower` ().
-// The Random foraging strategy involves first making a move in a random direction, then looking for
-// a nearby flower.
+The other available foraging strategies are `random`, and `random-flower`.
+The `random` strategy involves first making a move in a random direction, then looking for a nearby flower.
 If a flower is found, the pollinator then moves to that if it is a visit candidate.
+The `random-flower` strategy involves first looking for a nearby unvisited flower from the pollinator's current position.
+If one is found and it is a visit candidate, move to a randomly selected flower from the eligible flowers found.
+If no flower is seen, move in a random direction.